 Do you accept advance deposits on kittens?

 What if the kitten I want becomes unavailable?
-Under what circumstances can I expect a refund of the deposit?

 Do you accept advance deposits on unborn kittens?